unixorn/awesome-zsh-plugins/README.md

 * [zsh-completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
 Load it last so it doesn't override completions provided by your other plugins.
 * [zsh-completions](https://github.com/zsh-users/zsh-completions) is a collection of extra completions for zsh.
 To use it, add `antigen bundle zsh-users/zsh-completions src` to your .zshrc
 * [zsh-pandoc-completion](https://github.com/srijanshetty/zsh-pandoc-completion) - Pandoc completion pulgin for oh-my-zsh/antigen
-* [zsh-pip-completion](https://github.com/srijanshetty/zsh-pip-completion) - pip autocomplete pulgin for oh-my-zsh/antigen
+* [zsh-pip-completion](https://github.com/srijanshetty/zsh-pip-completion) - pip autocomplete plugin for oh-my-zsh/antigen

 ## Installation